UWPCE-PythonCert/PythonCertDevel/_sources/class_schedule/session_1_08.rst.txt

 Intro to Python Session 8
 #########################

-More OO: Properties, Special methods.
+More OO: Properties and Magic methods.

 Pre-class prep
 ==============